 Europe will further prioritise the critical technologies needed to achieve non-EU dependency and secure their supply chains.
 These technologies are focused on space Electrical, Electronic and Electro-mechanical (EEE) components, such as Radio Frequency (RF) and Power components, GaN based components, passive components, photonics components, SoCs (system on chip), microelectronics based on advanced technology nodes, very high-speed serial interfaces, and also include e.g. solar cells for space applications, advanced assemblies, PCB (Printed Circuit Board), large deployable structures and antennas and space-qualified carbon fibre material sources for launchers and satellite subsystems.
 With the support of the Horizon funding programme, many critical space technology projects have increased technological readiness levels (TRL), allowing products to reach the space market.
 With Horizon Europe, over 2021-2027, the European Commission will enhance its support to the development of critical space technologies for European non-dependence.
 The European Commission closely cooperates in this field with the European Space Agency and the European Defence Agency though a Joint Task Force.

-Funds in the order of €105 million have been provided under H2020 for critical space technologies for European non-dependence
+Boosting innovative R&I Funds in the order of €55 million have been provided under Horizon Europe for targeted and strategic actions supporting the EU space sector